w3f/polkadot-wiki/docs/learn/learn-xcm.md

 :::

-Furthermore, it's important to realize that XCM themselves messages are _not_ transactions.
-They describe how to change the state of the target network, but the message itself doesn't actually perform the state change.
+Furthermore, it's essential to realize that XCM themselves messages are _not_ transactions.
+They describe how to change the state of the target network, but the message itself doesn't perform the state change.

 This partly ties what is called **asynchronous composability**, which allows XCM messages to bypass the concept of time-constrained mechanisms, like on-chain scheduling, and execute over time in the